m-h-s-m-h-s/Chrome_ExT/README.md

 WebExt/
 ├── src/
 │   ├── assets/
-│   │   └── BrandList.csv      # The master list of all supported brands.
+│   │   ├── BrandList.csv               # The master list of all supported brands.
+│   │   ├── excluded-domains.json       # List of domains where the extension won't run.
+│   │   └── excluded-domains-readme.txt # Instructions for managing exclusions.
 │   ├── background/
 │   │   └── main.js          # Handles background tasks and extension events.
 │   ├── content/